-The nomination process is now closed.
-The 2015 winners will be announced at the 2015 NASFAA National Conference in New Orleans, LA.
+The awards nomination process is now closed.
+The 2023 award winners will be announced this summer at the NASFAA National Conference.

-See past Gold Star Award winners.
+2022 Gold Star Award Winners

 University of Alaska Fairbanks – Nanook Resilience Program

 - Project Objective: The goal of the Nanook Resilience program is to provide financial support and additional advising services to students that identify themselves in a financial crisis.
 The intent is to provide essential support to students at risk of dropping classes due to a perceived financial need.